macarthur-lab/matchbox/README.md

 		mvn -Dmaven.test.skip=true clean install package

 		To build with tests you will have to wire in MongoDB.
-To wire in MongoDB, update the following lines in top-level resources/application.properties appropriately (add in your Java key certificate key store to enable Java HTTPS connections to other nodes,
+To wire in MongoDB, update the following lines in top-level resources/application.properties appropriately.
+Add in your Java key certificate key store to enable Java HTTPS connections to other nodes, and uncomment plus populate the server.ssl.* attributes to start matchbox as HTTPS.
+If you are not planning to proxy matchbox behind a HTTPS service, you would have to server matchbox as HTTPS per MME requirements.
 		```
 		spring.http.encoding.force=false
 		logging.file=logs/spring-boot-logging.log